postmanlabs/labs-docs/v6/enterprise/sso/microsoft_adfs.md

 ### Configuration

-**Step 1** - Create an AD FS authentication scheme in Postman
+**Step 1** - Create an AD FS authentication scheme in Postman.

 This is explained in SSO for admins article.
-After creating, collect values for the following fields from Postman Edit Team Details page.
+After creating the scheme, collect the values for these fields from Postman Edit Team Details page.

 | Fields  |   AD FS equivalent  |  |
 | ---   |   ---     | ---   |
 | Assertion Consumer Service URL   |  SAML 2.0 SSO service URL    | |
 | Encryption Certificate   |   Token encryption certificate    | |

-Assertion Consumer Service URL	SAML 2.0 SSO service URL Encryption Certificate	Token encryption certificate

-Step 2 - Adding a Relying Party Trust
+**Step 2** - Add a Relying Party Trust.

-The connection between AD FS and Postman is defined using a Relying Party Trust (RPT).
+A Relying Party Trust (RPT) is used to define the connection between AD FS and Postman.

-Select the Relying Party Trusts folder from AD FS Management, and click Add Relying Party Trust
+Select the Relying Party Trusts folder from AD FS Management.

-on the Actions sidebar.
-This starts the configuration wizard for a new trust.
-Select Claims aware radio
+On the Actions sidebar, click "Add Relying Party Trust" to start the configuration wizard for a new trust.

-button in the welcome screen and click on Start button.
+Select the **Claims aware radio** button in the Welcome screen and click the **Start** button.

 IMAGE

 In the Select Data Source screen, select the last option, Enter Data About the Party Manually.